 Mindfulness increases creativity; however, mind fullness decreases it!

-It’s been about six long months since I’ve posted anything on my blog.
+So, it has been about six long months since I’ve posted anything on my blog.
 I’ve written a few pieces since then, but never completed any of my drafts.
 Why?
 My mind has been extremely full!
-I didn’t realize why I’ve been pushing back on my blog so much, putting it to the back burner until I took a Mindful Performance training program at work.
+I didn’t understand why I’ve been pushing back on my blog so much, putting it to the back burner until I took a Mindful Performance training program at work.

 This program focuses on improving your work day, but it could be used in your personal lifestyle as well.
 Key factors mentioned were daily meditation, eliminating distractions, looking at things with a beginners mind, and improving your sleep.
 I haven’t completely gotten all the way there yet, but I would like to share these quick pointers I’ve learned to help free my mind and help me to stay focused.

 Meditate for at least two minutes twice a day.
 This has so many benefits such as improving concentration, self-awareness, reducing stress, happiness, and so much more!

 I find turning off certain notifications including work email helps me to stay focused on the tasks at hand.
 Use reminders or your calendar to block out time for projects, managing your email or social media.